Crash & Beyond: Causes and Consequences of the Global Financial Crisis Andrew Farlow, Oxford University Press

 National Institute for Health Research: Research grant peer reviewer

-Since 2007 I have lectured ‘Vaccine Deployment and Policies’ for the Vaccinology Module of the Masters of Science (MSc) in Global Health.
-For the past five years my lecture slides/notes have only been available on Oxford's internal weblearn system.
-In the face of numerous requests, and as an experiment, I am finally putting the slides online (January 2013), in the hope that others will find some value in them.
-The materiel is sourced from all over the place; if anyone finds material that they own and object to it being used in this way, please email me and I will amend, credit the source more comprehensively, or remove.
+For many years my slides for ‘Vaccine Deployment and Policies’ for the Vaccinology Module of the Masters of Science (MSc) in Global Health, were only been available on Oxford's internal weblearn system.
+In the face of numerous requests, and as an experiment, I put the slides online (January 2013), in the hope that others will find some value in them.
+The materiel is sourced from all over the place; if anyone finds material that they own and object to it being shared in this way, please email me and I will amend, credit the source more comprehensively, or remove.
 My intention is not to offend or to take advantage, but to make a resource, that several generations of students have told me that have found very valuable, available to other students wherever they may be in the world.

 Slides for this are gathered in the following batches: